nibmcs/nibmcs.org/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest a feature for this project
-title: "[Feature Request]: Short description of the feature"
+title: "🚀 Feature: Short description of the feature"
 labels: "enhancement, needs triage, feature request"
-assignees: "@dileepabandara"
+assignees: "dileepabandara"
 ---

 ## Feature Request